WWE Rumors: Major Update On Daniel Bryan’s ‘Career-Altering Announcement’

-While Daniel Bryan might not have an official match scheduled for this weekend’s SummerSlam pay-per-view, the environmentalist heel might still play a big part in the show.
+While Daniel Bryan may not have an official match scheduled for this weekend’s SummerSlam pay-per-view, the environmentalist heel might still play a big part in the show.

-This week’s episode of SmackDown Live concluded with Buddy Murphy claiming Rowan was responsible for recent attacks on Roman Reigns — which saw the former Shield member nearly crushed by some scaffolding and hit by a car.
+This week’s episode of SmackDown Live concluded with Buddy Murphy claiming Rowan was responsible for recent attacks on Roman Reigns.
+The former Shield member was nearly crushed by scaffolding and he was hit by a car.

 With Rowan being Bryan’s tag team partner, all signs point towards Bryan masterminding the attempts to take Reigns out of action.
 With these latest developments, however, WWE has reportedly changed their mind on another idea they had for Bryan.